AdamGagorik/ffxiahbot/README.md

 # [pydarkstar][ghWeb]

-A set of command-line tools for interacting with a Darkstar server.
+A set of command-line tools for interacting with the auction house of an FFXI private server.

 * The pydarkstar code can be found [here][ghRep].
 * The pydarkstar website can be found [here][ghWeb].